Indonesian Forest Rangers: Japanese colonial rule

+Independent Indonesia

 15 years after the independence of Indonesia, Director I Perhutani Central Java (now, Perhutani Unit I Central Java) with Commander of Police 94 Pati considered that it was necessary to form the park ranger police Polisi Chusus Kehutanan (PCK), or Special Forest Police, to tackle security disturbance in the forest within former Keresidenan Pati Central Java.

 Minister of Agriculture Decree No 194/Kpts/Um/3/1982 dated 27 March 1982 regarding Special Forestry Police for all Indonesia was issued.
 The decree also defined the difference between Special Forestry Police and Special Forest Police (for Perhutani territory only).

 Minister of Forestry Decree No 471/Kpts-II/1988 dated 30 September 1988, formally revised the Special Forestry Police's name to be Jagawana.
 Minister of Forestry Decree No 378/Kpts-V/1999 dated 28 Mei 1999, retracted the previous decree and revised the name of Jagawan to be Polisi Kehutanan, abbreviated POLHUT.